FilipDominec/thesis/README.md

  * [ ] attach the list of own publications
  * [ ] comment on tunability of various structures - parametric scans of results etc.
  * [ ] Use correct citation style!
+ * [ ] Write a correct definition of effective eps and mu

 ==== Finally ====